Frequently Asked Questions

 The decedent is placed in a simple fiberboard container, which is required by law and crematory regulation, and then placed intact in the cremation retort.
-After cremation, the remains are processed by pulverization and then placed in the desired container.
-Families may choose to receive the cremated remains or send it to some other designated place.
+After cremation, the remains are processed by pulverization and placed in the desired container.
+Families may receive the cremated remains or send to another designated place.

 Does the body have to be embalmed?